 In the bachelor's degree, the courses are organised in such a way as to enable students to choose their orientation gradually.
 This organisation gives them time to develop their personal and professional plans.
 The beginning of the course consists of a multidisciplinary foundation common to several bachelor's degree and professional bachelor's degree courses.
 The courses then gradually specialise.
 The student has the possibility of making a definitive choice of direction at several points in the course, including towards a professional licence.

 There are several types of course that validate a level attained at ISCED 6 in France.
-These include the licence, the licence professionnelle, the university bachelor of technology (BUT - introduced from September 2021) and certain state diplomas (nurse, music, dance or drama teacher, etc.).
+These include the licence, the licence professionnelle, the university bachelor of technology (BUT) and certain state diplomas (nurse, music, dance or drama teacher, etc.).
 There are also Classes préparatoires aux grandes écoles, which are programmes recognised at ISCED 6 and which are completed in two years but which do not have a final examination or diploma.
 This training does not therefore validate an achieved ISCED 6 level.

 For the licence itself, there are 45 titles defined by the Order of 22 January 2014, which are divided into four fields: